ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

 All processing shall be performed using 32-bit floating-point values.
 The values of the `inBitDepth` and `outBitDepth` attributes shall not affect the quantization of color values.

 !!! note
     For some hardware devices, 32-bit float processing might not be possible.
-In such instances, process- ing should be performed at the highest precision available.
+In such instances, processing should be performed at the highest precision available.
 Because CLF permits complex series of discrete operations, CLF LUT files are unlikely to run on hardware devices without some form of pre-processing.
 Any pre-processing to prepare a CLF for more limited hardware applications should adhere to the processing precision requirements.

 #### Input To and Output From a ProcessList {#in-out-processlist}
 Applications often support multiple pixel formats (e.g. 8i, 10i, 16f, 32f, etc.).
 Often the actual pixel format to be processed may not agree with the `inBitDepth` of the first ProcessNode or the `outBitDepth` of the last ProcessNode.
 (Note that the `ProcessList` element itself does not contain global `inBitDepth` or `outBitDepth` attributes.)
 Therefore, in some cases an application may need to rescale a given `ProcessNode` to be appropriate for the actual image data being processed.